 Step 2 – Install RabbitMQ Server

-After installing requirements, now enable RabbitMQ apt repository on your system.
-Also you need to import rabbitmq signing key on your system.
+After installing the requirements, now enable RabbitMQ apt repository on your system.
+Also, you need to import rabbitmq signing key on your system.
 Use the following commands to do this.

 sudo add-apt-repository 'deb http://www.rabbitmq.com/debian/ testing main' wget -O- https://www.rabbitmq.com/rabbitmq-release-signing-key.asc | sudo apt-key add -

-After that update apt cache and install RabbitMQ server on your system.
+After that update the apt cache and install the RabbitMQ server on your system.

 sudo apt-get update sudo apt-get install rabbitmq-server

 RabbitMQ has been installed on the Debian system.
 Use the following commands to enable the RabbitMQ service on your system.
 Also, start the RabbitMQ service.

 sudo systemctl enable rabbitmq-server sudo systemctl start rabbitmq-server sudo systemctl stop rabbitmq-server